Find a RAT or PCR test

 Answers to your Covid-19 vaccination questions

-When we get vaccinated, we also better protect those in our community who can’t get immunised.
+When we get vaccinated, we also protect people in our community who can’t get immunised.

 The vaccine works like other vaccines.
 It teaches the immune system to recognise and fight the virus.

 It can’t give you the disease because it does not contain the virus, or a dead or inactivated virus, or anything that can affect our DNA.

 The vaccine is gone completely from your body within a few days, leaving your immune system ready for action if COVID-19 comes near you.

 It took a global effort to create the COVID-19 vaccines.
 But we didn’t start from scratch.
 Similar research into another virus (known as SARS) was already underway.

 - Large amounts of funding were invested in research and manufacturing.